Practical Pointers

 - Do not make assumptions about how your loved one is feeling based on facial expressions.
 Remember, you can’t judge a book by its cover!

-- Seek a referral to a speech pathologist who is certified in the Lee Silverman Voice Treatment therapy or is trained in Parkinson’s care.
+- Seek a referral to a speech pathologist who is certified in the Lee Silverman Voice Treatment therapy, trained in the Parkinson Voice Project SPEAK OUT! program or has trained experience in Parkinson’s care.

 Coping with Tiredness and Fatigue